 Natural-shaped trees such as multi-stems, bush forms or windswept are becoming increasingly popular and it is easy to understand why.
 Often, site constraints — for example, within streets and car parks — mean trees are required to have a clear stem of at least 2 metres to maintain an open view.
-There are many occasions, however, when a multi-stem tree could and really should be used as the best plant for the job.
+However, there are many occasions call for using multi-stem trees as the best plant for the job.

 Instant Structural Impact

-Because they have several stems, multi-stems have the advantage of creating interesting structural forms that give much-needed interest at eye level.
-For those species that have amazing bark, as multi-stems the effect is maximised.
-The canopies of multi-stemmed trees are also fairly natural, with far more foliage due to the fact there are several stems.
+As they have several stems, multi-stems have the advantage of creating interesting structural forms that give much-needed interest at eye level.
+Planting species with amazing bark as multi-stems, maximises the effect.
+Multi-stemmed canopies are naturally fuller due to multiple stems.
 They create fabulous instant impact at sizes such as 3 – 3.5 m high, which are also fairly cost-effective.

 An Architectural Showpiece

 Multi-stemmed trees are very sought after due to their ornamental features, but they can also become an architectural showpiece.
-Frequently, multi-stems will have their canopies raised or ‘legged up’ to show off the stems or trunks to their very best.
-These leggy multi-stems look very elegant and will often be very simply underplanted or positioned in a hardstanding to create a stunning structural statement.
+Multi-stem trees are often raised to showcase their stems or trunks effectively.
+These tall, elegant stems are often planted near hard surfaces to create a striking structural statement.

 An Urban Glade